naanprofit/RCKangaroo/README.md

 <b>-max</b>		option to limit max number of operations.
 For example, value 5.5 limits number of operations to 5.5 * 1.15 * sqrt(range), software stops when the limit is reached.

 <b>-tames</b>           filename with tames.
 If file not found, software generates tames (option "-max" is required) and saves them to the file.
-If the file is found, software memory-maps the binary tames to speed up access and automatically falls back to in-memory loading or Base128 if needed.
+Existing tames are assumed to be in the default binary format and are memory-mapped for speed.
+Use <code>-base128</code> to read or write legacy Base128 files.
+The program validates the format via a header flag and aborts on mismatch.

-<b>-base128</b>        when generating tames, save the output file in Base128 format instead of the default binary format.
+<b>-base128</b>        when generating or loading tames, use the legacy Base128 format instead of the default binary format.

 <b>--phi-fold N</b>    fold points under the secp256k1 endomorphism φ when generating tames.
 0 disables folding.
 1 (default) folds P with φ(P); 2 also considers φ²(P).
 Higher values are clamped to 2.